mokuda2/senioryearreflection/_posts/2023-03-03-A-Glance-at-the-Steppingstones.md

 My appetite and motivation to work dramatically decreased.
 I had to force myself to eat, and doing homework was tremendously difficult.
 I just wanted to lay my head down and do nothing.

 Today, I had another council meeting with the Office of Belonging.
-I told Moroni about Jonah.

-“No!!!”
-Moroni exclaimed.
-“No wonder you were so quiet during the meeting.”

-I somehow convinced him to listen to my concerns.
-He and I sat in the library and talked for six hours about moving on and the supposedly exciting transition to Dallas.
-I could tell he was trying to distract me from thinking about Jonah, but again, everything seemed to tie back to him.
+Afterwards, I talked to one of the other council members about Jonah, and he and I talked in the library for six hours, just about what life would look like in the future with moving on and moving to Dallas.
+He could tell I was pretty depressed, so he helped me make a plan to get through the rest of the day.

-“We need to go clothes shopping,” Moroni said.
-I talked to him about my style of clothing, and he found out that I had a minimalistic fashion style.
-I agreed after looking at pictures.

-“Maybe not anytime soon,” I said.
-“Just thinking about going clothes shopping makes me think about the time when Jonah and I—”

-“Dang it!”
-Moroni and I had talked about clothes for at least an hour.
-“What have you guys not done?”

-“I don’t even know.”

-“We need to make a plan for tonight to help you get through today.
-First, you’ll eat dinner.
-Make sure you eat.
-Then drink lots of water for hydration.
-You’ll then write that paper for your midterm while also listening to that Ariana Grande album.
-And I’m definitely going to follow up about your thoughts on it the next time I see you.”
-He made me recite that plan at least twice.
-But I got through the day.
+## Section 2

 March 19, 2024.
 My alarm went off.
 The moment I woke up, the thought of Jonah came to mind.
 Immediately, a blanket of sadness and grief engulfed my entire body.
 I didn’t want to get out of bed at all.

 But I managed to get out of bed somehow.

-Since I never heard from Jonah about taking graduation photos, I asked David instead.
-He and I walked around campus and downtown Provo.
+Since I never heard from Jonah about taking graduation photos, I asked David.
+That evening, he and I walked around campus and downtown Provo.
 Honestly, the whole photoshoot felt painful.
 The camera, going to the LSB, being in my cap and gown.
 Even looking at the Nikon camera David gave me made me feel overwhelmed with grief.
 I had to move it someplace where it wouldn’t be in sight.

 “I’m sorry, I know heartbreak absolutely sucks,” Tao said.
 After the group went to Burgers Supreme, he and I talked in his car.
 “What do you miss about him?”

 I told him about all the dates: playing the piano, taking photos, making out, everything.
 “He and I vibed well,” I continued.
 “Our personalities and perspectives are pretty similar.
 I think it’s the small things I really like about him too.
 Stuff like how he prefers to find a parking spot that’s visibly open than snaking through the aisles trying to find a parking spot closest to the building.
 That’s how I am too.”
 Tao and I laughed.

 “Love is an interesting emotion.
 When you have feelings for someone, they don’t 100 percent fully leave, even when a long time has passed.
-Love is like that spark that can make those feelings grow again.”
+Love is like a spark that can make those feelings grow again.”

 “That’s encouraging,” I sarcastically said.
 “Literally, I can drive down this road, turn, and get to his house.
 It’s so tempting.”